Uniminutoarduino/SBCReview/README.md

 **SBCs included:** Raspberry Pi, Beaglebone, Beagleboard, Odroid, Intel Edison, Orange Pi, Tinker Board, and Intel Galileo.

-**Tertiary Levels:** Undergraduate, Master, PhD.
+**Tertiary Levels:** Undergraduate, Master, and PhD.
 In addition, some proposals for persons with disabilities were include since they can be use in any of the mentioned tertiary levels.

 **Scope:** Engineering and Computer Science Education.